 Behavioural interview questions ask candidates to give examples of specific situations where they had to use certain skills or explain how they navigated certain types of scenarios.
 (E.g. “Tell me about a time when…”) Interviewers like these questions because it can help them get a more realistic sense of how you work.

-The STAR technique is useful approach in responding to behavioural interview questions as it guides you in providing the following:
+The STAR technique is a useful approach in responding to behavioural interview questions as it guides you in providing the following:

 - Situation: Set the scene and give the necessary details of your example.